Do I Need a Will? UK Guide for 2026

 Stop putting it off.
 Write your will today.

 It takes an afternoon and costs less than a family takeaway.
-Our will kits are drafted in accordance with the Wills Act 1837, include step-by-step guidance notes, and come with a 14-day money-back guarantee.
+Our will kits are drafted in accordance with the Wills Act 1837, include step-by-step guidance notes, and come with a 30-day money-back guarantee.

 Self-help information only.
-WillSafe UK is a trading name of WSC Group Ltd. We are not solicitors and we do not provide legal advice.
+WillSafe UK is a trading name of WSC Group.
+We are not solicitors and we do not provide legal advice.
 This guide is for general informational purposes only and covers the law in England & Wales.
 Will-writing is not a reserved legal activity under the Legal Services Act 2007.
 For complex estates, blended families, business assets or foreign property, please speak to a qualified solicitor.
 See our full disclaimer.